Anatomical Gift Program

 A donor must be transported to our facility within 48-60 hours from the time of death.
 Should this not be possible, we regretfully must decline the donation.
 For accepted donors that have died outside of Vermont, the College assumes costs according to the current fee structure.
-At this time, we pay the transporting funeral home $2 per loaded mile from the Vermont border to our facility.

 If you frequently travel to or live in another region for part of the year, we strongly encourage you to also register with Anatomical Gift Programs in that region.

 If accepted, our staff will set up a time to meet with the funeral home or cremation service representative at UVM to receive the body.

 Regrettably, not all donations can be accepted and this will be determined before transportation to our facility takes place.
 All donors and their family/executer are encouraged to have a backup plan in place, in this event.